cn0047/stash/ed/t/programming/concurrency.md

 * binary semaphore - like counting semaphore but value restricted to 0 and 1.

-Starvation - situation where a concurrent process cannot get all the resources it needs to perform work.
+Starvation - situation where a concurrent process cannot get all the resources they needs to perform work.

 Types:
 * Parallel.